Border guards of the inner German border: Cross-border contacts

 West German leaflets sought to undermine the willingness of East German border guards to shoot at refugees attempting to cross the border.
 Some leaflets depicted dead and dying refugees alongside captions such as "The world knows that the overwhelming majority of the People's Army soldiers are decent young men who would not dream of committing murder."
 Other leaflets sought to encourage desertions by highlighting the material benefits enjoyed by defectors to the West.
 According to NVA officers who defected across the border, the West German leaflets were quite effective in reaching their target audience.
 Border troops were said to be avid readers, despite risking severe punishment if they were caught even picking up propaganda leaflets.
 Reasons advanced for taking the risk included trying to find out the true facts, affirming solidarity with West Germany, the thrill of doing something forbidden, demonstrating secret opposition to the regime, and simple curiosity.

 East German leaflets and slogans played on Westerners' desire for peace.
-A common theme was the allegation that the Bonn government was threatening European peace and security by its supposed "revanchist" aim of restoring German's 1937 borders.
+A common theme was the allegation that the Bonn government was threatening European peace and security by its supposed "revanchist" aim of restoring Germany's 1937 borders.
 West Germany's moral values were also criticised; one leaflet accused the government of corrupting its people with "pictures of playgirls and naked female legs".
 West Germany's membership of NATO was a frequent target.
 NATO exercises in Germany were denounced as "warmongering" and the stationing of nuclear weapons on West German soil was condemned.
 Bonn's claimed continuity with the former Nazi regime was also a theme of East German propaganda, as was the emergence of the far-right National Democratic Party.
 Some leaflets were bellicose, warning of the consequences of a Western attack: "The manoeuvre Oktobersturm [a Warsaw Pact military exercise in 1965] is a serious warning addressed to the Bonn militarists that an attack on the GDR will conjure up their own demise."